syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 documentation: ug
 ---

-# User Handles for node, connector in Blazor Diagram Component
+# User Handles for Node and Connector in Blazor Diagram Component

 The user handles are customizable handles that can be used to perform custom actions and default clipboard actions.

-## Initialization an user handle
+## Initializing the user handle

-The user handle can enables for the selected nodes/connectors by setting a [SelectorConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html) as [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html#Syncfusion_Blazor_Diagram_SelectorConstraints_UserHandle) and then use the [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html) class to define the userhandle object and add that to [UserHandles](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramSelectionSettings.html#Syncfusion_Blazor_Diagram_DiagramSelectionSettings_UserHandles) collection of the DiagramSelectionSettings.
-The following code example used to enable and create an user handles for the diagram nodes/connectors.
+The user handle can be enabled for the selected nodes/connectors by setting a [SelectorConstraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html) as [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SelectorConstraints.html#Syncfusion_Blazor_Diagram_SelectorConstraints_UserHandle) and then use the [UserHandle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.UserHandle.html) class to define the userhandle object and add that to [UserHandles](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DiagramSelectionSettings.html#Syncfusion_Blazor_Diagram_DiagramSelectionSettings_UserHandles) collection of the DiagramSelectionSettings.
+The following code example is used to enable and create user handles for the diagram nodes/connectors.

 ```csharp
 @using Syncfusion.Blazor.Diagram